adonisjs/v5-docs/content/guides/fundamentals/async-local-storage.md

 ## What is the need for Async local storage?
 Unlike other languages like PHP, Node.js is not a threaded language.

 In PHP, every HTTP request creates a new thread, and each thread has its memory.
-This allows you to store the state into the global memory and access it from anywhere inside your codebase.
+This allows you to store the state into the global memory and access it anywhere inside your codebase.

-Whereas in Node.js, you cannot save data to a global object and keep it isolated between HTTP requests.
+In Node.js, you cannot save data to a global object and keep it isolated between HTTP requests.
 This is impossible because Node.js runs in a single thread and shares the memory across all the HTTP requests.

-In fact, this is where Node.js gains a lot of performance, as it does not have to boot the application for every single HTTP request.
+This is where Node.js gains a lot of performance, as it does not have to boot the application for every single HTTP request.

 However, it also means that you have to pass the state around as function arguments or class arguments, since you cannot write it to the global object.
 Something like the following: